Agent Budget Exhausted Halfway Through the Task

 2. Long tool outputs inflate context without trimming

 read_file returns a 1,200-line file verbatim.
 The agent keeps the full content in context across 15 subsequent tool calls instead of storing just the relevant excerpt.
-By file 10, the context is 80% stale file contents.
+By file 10, the context is 80% stale file contents, and every call pays for all of it again as input tokens.

 How to spot it: Print len(messages) and the total character count of the message history every 5 steps.
-If the size grows faster than O(steps) — i.e., it’s quadratic — tool outputs are accumulating uncontrolled.
+If the size grows faster than O(steps) (that is, quadratically), tool outputs are accumulating uncontrolled.

 3. Retry loops consume budget silently

 A flaky external API causes 5 retries per call.
 Each retry carries the full conversation context.
-Twenty API calls with 5 retries each = 100 LLM calls instead of 20.
-The budget runs out at one-fifth of the expected progress.
+Twenty API calls with 5 retries each is 100 LLM calls instead of 20, so the budget runs out at one-fifth of the expected progress.

-How to spot it: Count distinct LLM API calls in your trace vs. the number of “logical steps” completed.
+How to spot it: Count distinct LLM API calls in your trace against the number of logical steps completed.
 A ratio above 2:1 indicates retry waste.

 4. Sub-agents are not counted in the parent budget